embeddingstore/embedstore/README.md

 headers = {'API-Key': <YOUR_API_KEY>}
 ```

-### Retrieve contexts
+### Retrieve context
-In a few lines of code, you can now start retrieving relevant contexts to get better answers from your LLM.
+In a few lines of code, you can now start retrieving relevant context to get better answers from your LLM.
 We have already embedded Podcast Transcripts and Arxiv Research Papers, with new dataset drops every week ([full list here](#datasets))
 ```python
 from embedstore.rag.retrievers import EmbedStoreRetriever